HEM: a margin-based loss for visual categorisation tasks: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) are generally trained using variants of stochastic gradient descent.
-These optimisation techniques require the loss function to have a gradient.
-This means that we are prevented from maximising the classification accuracy directly as this function is piece-wise constant, and therefore, does not define a usable gradient.
-As a result, for classification tasks it is necessary to use an alternative (``surrogate'') loss function that has a gradient and that still encourages few classification errors.
-There are potentially many loss functions that meet these requirements, and different choices will change both the speed of training and the parameters training converges to.
-However, cross-entropy (CE) loss is by far the most common choice as it typically trains classifiers that perform accurately on many different tasks.
+These optimisers require the loss function to have a gradient.
+This means that it is not possible to maximise the classification accuracy directly as this function is piece-wise constant, and therefore, does not define a usable gradient.
+As a result, it is necessary to use a \emph{surrogate} loss function that has a gradient, but still encourages few classification errors.
+The design of the loss function is important as different losses will lead to different training speeds and cause convergence to different parameters.
+While many possible surrogate loss functions have been proposed \citep{Wang_etal22c,Terven_etal25}, cross-entropy (CE) loss is by far the most common choice for classification tasks.